Lauren Davis MBA 13

 Like a hard, game-winning spike that leaves a big impression, Lauren Davis has never forgotten the inspiring words of her junior high school club volleyball coach.
 “He said, ‘play with heart.’
 Everything you do in life should be done with heart and with passion.”

-With that advice in mind, Davis has hit the ground running as a first-year Daytime MBA student.
+With that advice in mind, Davis has hit the ground running as a first-year Full-Time MBA student.
 She’s found a new interest in marketing and new business development after a successful career in financial services.

 Davis’ experience as a scholar-athlete in high school and college, and staying in shape playing high-intensity sports, has rubbed off on her business interests.
 She plays basketball, beach volleyball and enjoys rock climbing.